SoccerNet-v2: A Dataset and Benchmarks for Holistic Understanding of Broadcast Soccer Videos: Related Work

 \mysection{Action spotting.} Giancola \etal~\cite{Giancola_2018_CVPR_Workshops} define the task of action spotting in SoccerNet as finding the anchors of soccer events in a video and provide baselines based on temporal pooling.
 Rongved \etal~\cite{rongved-ism2020} focus on applying a 3D ResNet directly to the video frames in a 5-second sliding window fashion.
 Vanderplaetse \etal~\cite{Vanderplaetse2020Improved} combine visual and audio features in a multimodal approach.
 Cioppa \etal~\cite{cioppa2020context} introduce a context-aware loss function to model the temporal context surrounding the actions.
-Similarly, Vats \etal~\cite{vats2020event} use a multi-tower CNN to process information at various temporal scales to account for the uncertainty of the action locations.
+Similarly, Vats \etal~\cite{vats2020event} use a multi-tower CNN that accounts for the uncertainty of the action locations.
+Tomei \etal~\cite{tomei2020RMS} fine-tune a feature extractor and use a masking strategy to focus on the frames after the actions.
 We build upon those works to provide benchmark results on our extended action spotting task.